It doesn’t matter how old you are, having a miscarriage, ectopic or molar pregnancy can be a very upsetting and lonely

 * Some of the filmed stories are voiced by actors as the young people who talked to us didn’t want to be filmed.

 Our How we help page is full of numbers and links.
-We offer online information and support and a helpline.
+We offer online information and support, Facebook support groups, live chat and a helpline.
+You can also join support groups face to face or on Zoom.

 We know that calling a helpline can feel weird or scary.
-Have a look at our infographic here so you know what to expect when you pick up the phone.
+Our infographic explains what to expect when you pick up the phone.

 Talking about miscarriage

 Having a miscarriage can be a lonely experience.
 Talking to your boyfriend or girlfriend, your parents, your friends or your teachers can help.

 You’ll find some suggestions here that might help make talking easier.

 Billie helped Holly to talk about her miscarriage.